wp-plugins/single-post-ads/readme.txt

 1. Upload entire list-post-authors-plus folder to `/wp-content/plugins/` directory
 2. Activate the plugin from the Plugins menu in WordPress
-3. To include the ad into your post, navigate to Settings >> Single Post Ads.
+3. Navigate to Settings >> Single Post Ads.
 Select if you want to include your ad automatically after the content on all posts or if you will manually add it to your post.
-4. If using manual method, in the post or page editor screen, you should see a box named Single Post Ad under the post editor.
+4. In the post or page editor screen, you should see a box named Single Post Ad under the post editor.
 Simply add your banner ad, Adsense codes or your call to actions here.
 Basic HTML allowed.
+5. If using manual method, simply enter the [tbpspa] shortcode anywhere inside the post.
+6. You may also use sidebar widgets to display the ad in your sidebar if you wish.
+This ad will only appear in the sidebar if the post has an ad in it.

 == Frequently Asked Questions ==